Landscape Focus Stacking is Easy to Do

 Begin with a good tripod.
 I bought a fairly expensive carbon Manfrotto in 2014 for about $350.00, and I’ve had no regrets.
 It works like new after countless uses.
 The carbon is relatively lightweight, and although it still manages to weigh about three pounds, it’s no beast to haul.

 To do stacking optimally, you’ll want to lock down the ISO to the base native setting.
 Keep in mind, however, that many cameras have dual native ISO.
-I can set my Nikon D850’s ISO at 400 to take advantage of the dual native feature of its sensor, thus getting a higher shutter speed to deal with a breeze when vegetation is in the foreground.
+I can set my Nikon D850’s ISO at 400 in Aperture Priority to take advantage of the dual native feature of its sensor—the camera’s electronics thus selecting a higher shutter speed—to deal with a breeze’s moving of any vegetation in the foreground.

 Using Aperture Priority Mode, I select whatever aperture is near the sweet spot for my lens.
 You want the aperture to be no narrower than halfway to its narrowest setting.
+Two to three stops above wide open are good ones to try.
 The idea is to get maximum sharpness at each point the shutter clicks an image, from the foreground edge to the distant edge.
 Shutter speed will be compensated for automatically.
+You will try to get all your shots done before the light changes, if clouds overhead are any problem.

 To stack manually, make sure to select manual focus both on the camera and on the lens.
 This is critical.
 You don’t want absent-mindedness to throw you for a loop.
 That’s because having one or the other setting on automatic might damage both lens and camera.

 Select and lock-in that base native ISO, so long as the breeze isn’t bad.
 Sometimes a breeze will pause long enough for you get each shot.
-As I began to say in a previous paragraph, in Aperture Priority, select the lens’s sweet spot or as close to that as you think you can get.
-Make sure the aperture selected is no narrower than the halfway point from the widest to narrowest.
+As I began to say in a previous paragraph, in Aperture Priority, select the lens’s sweet spot or experiment with different stackings at getting as close to that as you think you can get.

 Low-light, late in the day, but without the golden quality of a little later.
 High contrast works beautifully in this focus-stacked image that took advantage of bleached rocks formerly on the bottom of the reservoir some 23 feet down.